Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it generates a day-by-day walking itinerary for a city, specifying it uses a hand-curated catalog of real places.
-It distinguishes from siblings like get_place and list_cities which are for single places or city lists.
+The description explicitly states it generates a day-by-day walking itinerary for a city from a curated catalog, and distinguishes itself from siblings like get_place and list_cities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.